FLW-TUDO/3d_annotation_tool/README.md

 After annotating your dataset with the tool, use [The BOP toolkit](https://github.com/thodan/bop_toolkit) to generate 2D segmentation mask images and COCO json annotations if needed.

+## Note

+This tool was pushed to the [BOP toolkit repo](https://github.com/thodan/bop_toolkit).
+It is better to use it from there.

 ## Interface:
 I, jk hl  are used to control direction